openshift/hypershift/docs/content/reference/api.md

 </em>
 </td>
 <td>
-<p>UpgradeType specifies the type of strategy for handling upgrades.</p>
+<p>upgradeType specifies the type of strategy for handling upgrades.
+This can be either &ldquo;Replace&rdquo; or &ldquo;InPlace&rdquo;.
+&ldquo;Replace&rdquo; will update Nodes by recreating the underlying instances.
+&ldquo;InPlace&rdquo; will update Nodes by applying changes to the existing instances.
+This might or might not result in a reboot.</p>
 </td>
 </tr>
 <tr>